tonyedwardspz/tonyedwardspz/_posts/2022-11-14-getting-out-of-bed.md

 Alarms that adapt to your sleep pattern.

 It’s well understood that [waking during light sleep](https://aasm.org/awakening-during-rem-sleep-results-in-negative-mood-and-self-appraisal/) is a great way to wake refreshed.
 The adaptive alarms on FitBit allow for this.
+I strap mine on when I get in to bed and take it off the moment I get out of it.

 **Effectiveness - 5/10**

 ## 2: Have three alarms

 Alongside the FitBit, I have a sequence of alarms set for the same time each day.
 Starting at 8:30am, I have three alarms over a fifteen minute period.
-This eliminates the need for me to manage snoozing which goes wrong too often to rely on.
+This eliminates the need for me to manage snoozing which goes wrong way too often to rely on.
 Simply dismiss the alarm and there’s another one shortly after.

 Why?
 If I hear the third alarm, I know it really is time to get out of bed.
 But this is not really effective without step 3. . .